bob-606/5.easa.fi/README.md

 ## 6. When changing the airflow speed (TAS, true airspeed) by a factor of 2, the parasite drag will...
-When changing the airflow speed (TAS, true airspeed) by a factor of 2, the parasite drag will...
 - increase by a factor of 2.
 - ***increase by a factor of 4.***
 - increase by a factor of approximately 1.4.